Cool Biz campaign: Super Cool Biz

 Following the Tōhoku earthquake and tsunami in March 2011, the shutdown of many nuclear power plants for safety reasons led to energy shortages.
 To conserve energy, the government recommended setting air conditioners at 28 degrees Celsius, switching off computers not in use, and called for shifting work hours to the morning and taking more summer vacation than usual.
 The government then launched a "Super Cool Biz" campaign to encourage workers to wear outfits appropriate for the office yet cool enough to endure the summer heat.
 Polo shirts and trainers were allowed, while jeans and sandals were also acceptable under certain circumstances.
 June 1 marked the start of the Ministry of the Environment's Super Cool Biz campaign, with "full-page newspaper ads and photos of ministry workers smiling rather self-consciously at their desks wearing polo shirts and colorful Okinawa kariyushi shirts."
 The campaign was repeated in 2012.

 Cool Biz outside Japan

 The South Korean Ministry of Environment and the British Trades Union Congress have promoted their own Cool Biz campaigns since summer 2006.
 The concept also inspired the United Nations to launch the "Cool UN" initiative in 2008.

+2026 Campaign

+In April 2026 "Tokyo Cool Biz" was launched, encouraging employees to wear casual clothes including shorts to work.
+This caused a counter reaction by women, who are complaining about "leg hair harassment".
+On social media the term - "sunehara" was coined, referring to the discomfort of being exposed to their colleague's leg hair.